CreteSuite/take-home-assessment/README.md

 Of course, refactoring [`cones-of-dunshire.ts`](src/cones-of-dunshire.ts) is suggested.
 We are fans of both object oriented and functional styles of programming, take your pick!

-Once completed, please create a **private** GitHub repo and invite [brandonwestcott](https://github.com/brandonwestcott) as a contributor.
+Once completed, please submit your results via hatchways.io.

 ## Getting started
 Install dependencies